pra-navi/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-### 6. Deleting a person's contact : `deletePerson`
+### 6. Deleting a person entry: `deletePerson`

 {% include admonition.html type="danger" title="Potentially Dangerous Operation!" body="This action is irreversible." %}

-Erase an outdated vendor from your contact list with ease.
+Erase an outdated person from your contact list with ease.

 Format: